-Penn State York provides various co-curricular activities for the social, cultural, educational, and recreational needs of students.
-The Joe and Rosie Ruhl Student Community Center is the hub of these activities.
-Within the Student Center, you'll find the Student Affairs office and the Student Government Association (SGA).
-Both Student Affairs and SGA sponsor many campus activities (usually at no charge) including concerts, lectures, and more.
+Welcome and thanks for visiting the Student Clubs and Organizations page at Penn State York and taking your first step towards involvement!
+Penn State York offers various co-curricular activities for the social, cultural, educational, and recreational needs of students.
+The Joe and Rosie Ruhl Student Community Center is the main hub of these activities.
+Within the Student Center, you'll find the offices of Student Affairs and Student Government Association (SGA).
+Both Student Affairs and SGA sponsor many campus activities (usually at no charge) including musicians, speakers, comedians, and more.

-If you don't see a club or organization that is of interest to you, you can start your own group.
-View policies and rules for student organizations.
+If you don't see a club or organization that is of interest to you, you can start your own group, and it’s easy to do!
 You can also download the Starting a New Club at Penn State York packet for starting a new club.
-For more information on how to start your own club, or any other club/organization related questions, see Dan Puccio in the Student Affairs office.
+For more information on how to start your own club, or any other club/organization related questions, see Dan Puccio in the Student Affairs office or view policies and rules for student organizations.

 - Agricultural Science Club